mindspore-ai/mindspore/model_zoo/official/cv/xception/README.md

 ### Result

 Training result will be stored in the example path.
-Checkpoints will be stored at `. /ckpt_0` by default, and training log will be redirected to `log.txt` like followings.
+Checkpoints will be stored at `. /ckpt_0` by default, and training log will be redirected to `log.txt` like following.

 ``` shell
 epoch: 1 step: 1251, loss is 4.8427444